VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 ### Open, in order

-1. **Design the throughput fix.** Two approaches are being explored in `throughput-architecture.md`: **group commit** (batch archives into shared bolt transactions) and **splitting the live set from the archive**.
-Group commit is worth doing regardless of how the remaining ~68 ms decomposes, because batching divides *every* per-transaction cost by the batch size - it is robust to the open question below.
+1. **Do NOT start by building group commit - it is already built and deployed** (`f7e36bc`, in `fb5df01`).
+See "Group commit is already in production" above.
+   The next step for `throughput-architecture.md`'s idea 1 is to find out **why it is not batching in production**, since one transaction per archive is exactly what production's numbers look like and what the mutation above reproduces.
+   Idea 2's premise is also weakened by the measurements above: 25 KB records cost 8% more than 256-byte ones here, and the whole in-process write path is 24x faster than production's.
    **Ruled out by the operator (2026-08-27):** moving the DB to local disk, and relying on compaction cadence or a separate backup filesystem.
 Those may still be measured as diagnostics, but nothing is to depend on them.
-2. **Profile production when the operator can restart it** (deferred - a restart is not available right now).
-Capture CPU + mutex + block during saturation with the limit raised, *and* sample `db_bk.tmp`'s size every couple of seconds so archive latency can be correlated against backup copy windows.
-That answers where the ~68 ms goes and whether the split in idea 2 must also move the DB off NFS. **This document gets updated with the result.**
+2. **Profile production when the operator can restart it** (deferred - a restart is not available right now) - now the critical path, and with a sharper question.
+Capture CPU + **mutex + block** during saturation with the limit raised, *and* sample `db_bk.tmp`'s size every couple of seconds so archive latency can be correlated against backup copy windows.
+The question is no longer "where do the 68 ms inside the transaction go" but **"how many archives is the coalescing writer folding per transaction, and what is holding the queue mutex while they wait"** - `satisfyEmptiedDepGroups` per completion against 112,486 dep-group memberships is the leading suspect.
+   **This document gets updated with the result.**
 3. **Watch the publication herd** (issue 2) across a few more restarts.
 No code needed today; what would change that is a herd approaching the 60 s floor.
 4. **Leave the decode cost** (issue 1) unless startup time becomes a complaint.